Lawrence Saint: Education

 After seeing one of these sketches, a stained glass artist offered Saint a job as an apprentice in his studio.
 It was there that Saint learned to grind paint and trace patterns.

-In 1905, after a three-year apprenticeship, Saint entered the Pennsylvania Academy of the Fine Arts in Philadelphia, Pennsylvania to study portrait painting.
+In 1905, after a three-year apprenticeship, Saint entered the Pennsylvania Academy of the Fine Arts (PAFA) in Philadelphia, Pennsylvania to study painting.
 His second year there, he entered the Cresson Traveling Scholarship, a contest that offered a $500 trip to Europe.
 After entering, Saint learned that he was required to submit a drawing of a nude woman.
 Due to his Christian convictions, Saint was ready to drop out of the contest.
 But a friend suggest he ask to have the drawing exchanged for another.
 The scholarship committee agreed, and Saint went on to win the scholarship.

 That trip to Europe would be the first of 5, and was the first time he came face to face with Medieval stained glass.
 This began his fascination with stained glass which led him to in-depth study of styles and techniques.

 His last year of art school, Saint worked at an Italian mission on the south side of Philadelphia.
 It was there that he met Katherine Wright Proctor, who later became his wife.

 Work

 Immediately after graduating from art school, Saint got a job with the H.F.
 Petgen Company in Pittsburgh.
 It was here that he designed his first stained glass window, a rose window for the Catholic Church of St. Peter and St. Paul in East Liberty, Pittsburgh.
 The window was a mosaic depicting the signs of the Four Evangelists.

 Saint wanted to travel to Europe again in 1910.
 So, in order to take his fiancée along with him, they got married just before the trip.
 The simple ceremony was held at Katherine's house on June 10.
 The trip to Europe became their honeymoon, and it lasted just over a year.
 Katherine was a graduate of Wellesley College where she had studied art history, so she was very supportive and helpful to Lawrence in his work.
-Together they visited and studied many churches in England and France including Chartes Cathedral, Canterbury Cathedral, and Sainte Chapelle in Paris.
+Together they visited and studied many churches in England and France including Chartres Cathedral, Canterbury Cathedral, and Sainte Chapelle in Paris.
 They would often climb up the sides of the buildings to get a closer look at the windows in order for Lawrence to make drawings of them.

 Saint's drawings of stained glass windows were published by the Victoria and Albert Royal Museum which included many of them in the book called Stained Glass of the Middle Ages in England and France published in 1913.

 Saint eventually discovered a process to make his own stained glass in his backyard studio.
 This was necessary since the finest quality glass was not available on the commercial market at the time.